Abathargh/shimmer-listener/README.md

 - **on_connect(mac: str, info: frameinfo) -> None**

     Called when a mote identified by **mac** succesfully connects.
-All the information regarding the exchanged data format, obtained through *the presentatin protocol* are accessible via **info**.
+All the information regarding the exchanged data format, obtained through *the presentation protocol* are accessible via **info**.

 - **on_message(mac: str, frame: Dict[str, Any]) -> None**